dmatsynin/sampleapp/README.md

 sampleapp
 =========

-Sample application to play with some technologies
+Sample application to play with some technologies.

+Created 2014, Danil Matsynin.